betheden/hebrew-grammar/content/adjective.rst

 Summary
 -------

-An adjective is a word that describes another word in the sentence, usually a noun.
-In Biblical Hebrew, sometimes an adjective can function as a noun or even as an adverb.
+An adjective is a word that describes a person(s), place(s), or thing(s).
+Adjectives usually describe a noun(s) in a sentence.
+In Biblical Hebrew, sometimes an adjective can function as a noun or even as an adverb (to describe a verb).

 Article
 -------